-Located in the south west of France, it is popularly known as ‘the Dordogne’ among the many British who make it their second home, but the French usually refer to it as ‘le Périgord’.
-Broadly speaking, the region encompasses the entire Dordogne river valley; this is an area of mountains, medieval forts and castles, fine wines and some of France’s best food (a notable claim to fame in a country renowned for its gastronomy).
+Located in the south-west of France, it is popularly known as ‘the Dordogne’ among the many British who make it their second home.
+The French, on the other hand, usually refer to it as ‘le Périgord’.
+Broadly speaking, the region encompasses the entire Dordogne river valley.
+This is an area of mountains, medieval forts and castles, fine wines and some of France’s best food (a notable claim to fame in a country renowned for its gastronomy).

 Here is why you should visit and how:

 Home to legendary personalities such as Eleanor of Aquitaine and her son Richard the Lionheart, the area was the scene of many battles between the French and English.
 The numerous castles dotting the hills and mountains of the region are a direct consequence of their conflicts.
 Chateau de Beynac and Chateau de Castelnaud are noteworthy examples of these castles that regularly changed hands between the French and the English throughout their endless wars.
 The tiny town of Beynac, with its narrow cobblestone streets and exquisite views, is a great place to start your exploration of this historic region.